KienTTran/ABMGPU/README.md

 | :pencil: Citation :pencil: |

+This repo is a GPU implementation of original CPU based simulation from https://github.com/maciekboni/PSU-CIDD-Malaria-Simulation, which was originally developed by Nguyen Tran.
+The spatial (raster/Burkia Faso movement model) part was implemented by Robert Zupko.
+Kien Tran implemented display and GPU processing.

 ```
 Tran, K. T., Tran, N., & Zupko, R. (2025).
 Agent based simulation using GPU and OpenGL.
 Zenodo. [https://doi.org/10.5281/zenodo.14967981](https://zenodo.org/records/14967981)